Picture this: Days or weeks into a project, your supervisor asks for a progress report.

 A daily progress report includes your goals for the day, as well as your accomplishments the previous day.
 It also explains challenges encountered in performing tasks and achieving goals.

-A weekly progress report provides a week by week breakdown of what has been accomplished and what tasks remain to be completed.
+Weekly progress reports provide a week-by-week breakdown of what has been accomplished and what tasks remain to be completed.

-- Consider industry events when planning timeline for contacting clients
+- Consider industry events when planning a timeline for contacting clients

 - Introductory emails must be short and have readable formatting